Understanding the Hamiltonian Monte Carlo through its Physics Fundamentals and Examples: Introduction

 The solutions offered by Bayesian statistics, while appealing and sufficient, could not be implemented due to computational constraints in the past.
 However, these limitations have been reduced with the evolution of programming languages, the development of efficient algorithms, the capacity of computers to store large amounts of data, and their ability to handle more complex models, as explained \cite{andri}.

+One of the most widely used algorithms used to address Bayesian statistics models is HMC, originally known as Hybrid Monte Carlo and introduced in \cite{duane1987hybrid} in the context of lattice field theory, before being further developed in the statistical literature.
+The term ``Hamiltonian Monte Carlo'' was first introduced in \cite{mac} where the method is discussed in a statistical context.
+A detailed treatment of HMC is provided in \cite{liu2001monte}, where the algorithm is presented within the broader framework of Monte Carlo methods, highlighting its computational advantages.
+In addition, \cite{neal2011mcmc} offers a comprehensive exposition of HMC, including both theoretical insights and practical implementation strategies, and remains a standard reference in the literature.

+More recently, the understanding of HMC has been significantly refined.
+The work of \cite{betancourt2017conceptual} provides a conceptual introduction to HMC, developing geometric intuition and offering insight into why the method performs well, as well as the conditions under which it succeeds or fails, while \cite{bou2018geometric} establishes a rigorous connection between HMC and geometric numerical integration.
+These developments have led to further methodological advances, including adaptive and randomized variants that aim to improve efficiency and robustness in high-dimensional settings~\cite{hoffman2014no,vishwanath2024repelling}.

-To mention a few examples, in recent years HMC has been used in credit risk to predict potential loan defaults \citep{credit_risk}; in astrophysics to detect low-frequency gravitational waves using pulsar timing arrays (PTAs) \citep{gravitational_wave}; in structural engineering, to address the inverse problem of damage identification in structures \citep{structural}; in traffic safety, to investigate factors influencing the severity of injuries to car drivers, car passengers, and truck occupants in car-truck collisions \citep{traffic}; in forensic genetics, to address the challenges of analyzing mixed DNA profiles \citep{forensics}; in statistics, to infer and predict nonparametric probability density functions (PDFs) using constrained Gaussian processes \citep{staa}; in epidemiology, to develop a simulation model to understand the spread of the COVID-19 virus immediately after an infected person coughs or sneezes \citep{covid}; and in medical imaging, to improve the reliability of deep neural networks used for medical image segmentation \citep{medic}.
+To mention a few examples, in recent years HMC has been used in credit risk to predict potential loan defaults \citep{credit_risk}; in astrophysics to detect low-frequency gravitational waves using pulsar timing arrays (PTAs) \citep{gravitational_wave}; in structural engineering, to address the inverse problem of damage identification in structures \citep{structural}; in seismology, to model time-varying seismicity rates using deep Gaussian processes \citep{muir2023deep}; in traffic safety, to investigate factors influencing the severity of injuries to car drivers, car passengers, and truck occupants in car-truck collisions \cite{traffic}; in forensic genetics, to address the challenges of analyzing mixed DNA profiles \cite{forensics}; in statistics, to infer and predict nonparametric probability density functions (PDFs) using constrained Gaussian processes \cite{staa}; in epidemiology, to develop a simulation model to understand the spread of the COVID-19 virus immediately after an infected person coughs or sneezes \cite{covid}; and in medical imaging, to improve the reliability of deep neural networks used for medical image segmentation \cite{medic}.